lazy-media/public/README.md

 ---

-# Want to Join My Server?
+# Want to Join Lazy Media's Server?

 <details>
 <summary>EXPAND ME TO FIND OUT HOW TO JOIN THE SERVER!</summary>